sumtxt/qsf/README.md

 Qualtrics Survey File (QSF) editing and construction in R.

-A QSF is a `json` file that can is represented in R as a nested list.
+A QSF is a `json` file that is represented in R as a nested list.
 For an introduction to Qualtrics' QSF files see Christian Testa's [Quickstart Guide to understanding the Qualtrics Survey File](https://gist.github.com/ctesta01/d4255959dace01431fb90618d1e8c241).

 ### Install